 What Are My Housing Priorities?

-When purchasing a home there are multiple things you need to consider.
-Here are a few to think about when you are considering a particular home:
+When purchasing a home, there are multiple things you need to consider.
+Here are a few points to think about when you start viewing properties.

-- What is the commute to/from work and what does that look like during rush hour in terms of time and congestion?
+- What is the commute to and from work, and what does that look like during rush hour in terms of time and congestion?
 Make the trip during rush hour before you put in an offer to test this out.

 - How much property are you looking for?
-Be sure to understand the upkeep and maintenance costs and workload.
+Do you want a large yard for kids and pets?
+Be sure to understand the upkeep, maintenance costs, and workload.

 - Do you have pets?
-Look at a home’s yard space, the proximity of area parks, and any condo, homeowners’ association (HOA), and municipal restrictions before you finalize your buying plans.
+Take a look at the yard, the proximity of area parks and any condo, homeowners’ association (HOA), and municipal restrictions before you finalize your buying plans.

 - What are the schools like in the neighborhood?
-Many people choose their neighborhoods by the quality of the schools.
+Many people choose their communities by the quality of the schools.

-- What is the home’s proximity to parks, downtown (if in an urban or suburban area), events, and other recreational and entertainment venues?
+- What is the home’s proximity to parks, downtown (in an urban or suburban area), events, and other recreational and entertainment venues?

-- How much privacy are you looking for, and does the home afford you that privacy?
+- How much privacy are you looking for, and does the home afford you what you need?

 - Does the neighborhood have ample streetlights, sidewalks, and other safety features?

-How Do I Make a Smart Offer on a Home?
+How Do I Make an Intelligent Offer on a Home?